-\item We demonstrate that DK phase transition in 2D YM on the cylinder and disc with the fixed holonomies amounts to the phase transition in the stochastic process with prescribed out-of-equilibrium configurations of extremities (initial and final points);
+\begin{itemize} \item We demonstrate that the DK phase transition in the 2D YM on the cylinder and the disc with fixed holonomies amounts to the phase transition in the stochastic process with prescribed configurations of extremities (initial and final points);

-\item We take into account the $\theta$-term in 2D YM, fixing the total instanton number, and discuss the RW counterpart of corresponding theory in terms of vicious walks with fixed chemical potential for winding on a circle;
+\item We take into account the $\theta$-term in the 2D YM, fixing the total instanton number, and discuss the vicious walks counterpart of corresponding theory where we introduce the chemical potential for windings on a circle;

 \item We add a Wilson line in a particular representation to the 2D YM on the cylinder which yields the trigonometric Calogero model \cite{gn1,gn2}.
-From the RW point of view, it involves the modified interaction between vicious walkers and corresponds to the so-called "Jack stochastic process".
-Taking into account the relation between the trigonometric Calogero model and the stochastic L\"owner evolution (SLE), we discuss the 3rd order DK transition in terms of SLE.
+From the VW viewpoint, it involves the modified interaction between walkers, and corresponds to the so-called "Jack stochastic process". \end{itemize}